The Saint departs

 1976 - We also won at The Hawthorns, with John Toshack nabbing the only goal of the game.

-1990 - Sheffield United's goalkeeper Simon Tracey had to go off injured in only the fourteenth minute at Bramall Lane, to be replaced by defender John Pemberton.
+1990 - Sheffield United’s goalkeeper Simon Tracey had to go off injured in only the fourteenth minute at Bramall Lane, to be replaced by defender John Pemberton.
 We went on to win 3-1, with goals from Ray Houghton, Ian Rush and John Barnes.
-Brian Deane was on target for the home side.
+Brian Deane was on target for the home side with the first of his eight goals against us.

 We have also played the Blades twice more on this day in history.